parvesh-spec/BotAdminDashboard/replit.md

 ## Overview

-This is a full-stack web application for managing a Telegram bot's users.
-The system provides an admin dashboard to view bot user statistics, search and filter users, and track user engagement metrics.
-Built with a modern React frontend and Express.js backend, it features secure authentication through Replit's OAuth system and uses PostgreSQL for data persistence.
+This is a full-stack web application for managing a real-time Telegram bot.
+The system provides an admin dashboard to view bot user statistics, manage welcome messages, and track user engagement metrics in real-time.
+Built with a modern React frontend and Express.js backend, it features simple username/password authentication and uses PostgreSQL for data persistence.
+The Telegram bot is fully integrated with webhook support for instant message processing.

 ## User Preferences